 Add or Replace Host Key: Upload a host key file created by the Security Wizard.
-To use the Security Wizard, see the Security Handbook on the APC website.
-To use an externally created host key, load the host key before you enable SSH (with "Console access" above).
+To use the Security Wizard, see the Security Handbook.
+To use an externally created host key, load the host key before you enable SSH (with Console access above).